 Wifi is a relatively modern technology that transfers data merely over the air and does not require the networking of wires or cables to connect devices and share files.
 While most domestic users now use wifi in their daily routine Ethernet connection is still preferred over wifi under certain circumstances where technical aspects need to be considered for LANs.

 - WIFI works in a small diameter, and the signal gets weaker the further you go.
 Comparatively, an Ethernet connection covers more area without losing signal strength.

 - Optic Ethernet can deliver up to 10 times more internet speed in comparison to a wifi network.

 - Even though Ethernet cable is not perfectly shielded, the ability to verify frames prevents anyone bad packet of data from corrupting the whole stream.

 - While wifi networks can easily be tapped into or hacked, and coaxial cables can be compromised by simply installing a splitter at any point, ethernet has preset receiving destinations in each frame which make the connection very secure.

-- Due to its compatibility with a wide range of devices and reliability with networking protocols it has a lot of advantages over other networking methods.
+- Due to its compatibility with a wide range of devices and reliability with networking protocols, it has a lot of advantages over other networking methods.

 What are the different types of Ethernet cables?

-As mentioned above optic cables are also used as ethernet cables when a network is spread over a larger distance such as MANs, or applications have high bandwidth demand, or in need of electrical isolation.
+As mentioned above optic cables are also used as ethernet cables when a network is spread over a larger distance such as MANs, applications have high bandwidth demand, or are in need of electrical isolation.
 They are obviously among the most expensive types of Ethernet cables and thus are not used as frequently in domestic or office settings.